Israel Science and Technology Directory

 2. Configure Apache2 server on Ubuntu

-Configuration of a virtual host described here should follow installation of Apache2 software, as described on page: Installing Apache2 and PHP.
+The configuration of a virtual host described here should follow the installation of Apache2 software, as described in Installing Apache2 and PHP.

-The instructions described here should be executed in a terminal window by a user that has sudo authorization.
+The instructions described here should be executed in a terminal window by a user who has sudo authorization.
 The text editor used here is nano within a terminal window.

 First, update and upgrade your repositories by running the following commands in a terminal window: